SummerLatte/elegantPaste/README.md

 # elegantPaste

-Are you ever annoied by format of text from clipboard you don't need, here is a python script to remove it.
+Are you ever annoyed by format of text from clipboard you don't need, here is a python script to remove it.
 You are welcome.